Adrian-Ng/Adrian-Ng.github.io/_java/Options/00-options-main.md

     image_caption: "Angkor Wat"
     alt: "Monte Carlo Simulation"
     title: "Monte Carlo Simulation"
-    excerpt: "The behaviour of a stock price is like a random walk.
+    excerpt: "<br/><br/>The behaviour of a stock price is like a random walk.
 Let's simulate a very large number of these to predict our option price."
     url: "/java/options/montecarlo/"
     btn_label: "Read More"
     btn_class: "btn--danger"